rust-lang/blog.rust-lang.org/posts/inside-rust/2022-04-13-imposter-syndrome.md

 people we want to eventually see join teams.
 You're not an imposter, and I want you to know that I really look forward to seeing you around the project.

+---

+*To help reinforce and normalize this, I want to turn this end of this blog post into a living documenent of times when current of past project members have struggled with imposter syndrome, have made mistakes, or have had to ask "basic" questions.
+If you have any examples that fit in here please open a PR to add them.*

+* Jane Lusby (yaahc): "I frequently struggle with imposter syndrome and feeling like I don't get as much done as my peers.
+When I do all of my work based off of notifications I completely lose track of what I've done.
+I'm learning to set reasonable expectations for myself and getting better at managing distractions and being intentional about when I respond to github/zulip notifications which helps me with this time blindness."

 [^1]: Quote from https://yaah.dev/getting-involved: "What happened at the Google meetup you ask?
 Manish, our wonderful meetup organizer, walked up to me, unprompted, and asked “Hey, you’re Jane right?”.
 I was shocked, how the